topheman/react-es6-redux/README.md

 	- [x] Component displaying Github user repositories, with pagination
 - [x] Refactor components using some React hooks like `componentWillMount` [v0.6.1](https://github.com/topheman/react-es6/tree/v0.6.1)
 	- [x] UI : spinner on repositories pagination
+- [x] Get rid of webpack resolve.alias on httpService in favor of depencency injection (would have messed up the `require` of node - or forced to find hack to require modules in node through webpack)[v0.6.2](https://github.com/topheman/react-es6/tree/v0.6.2)
 - [ ] Add Flux to manage states (choose an implementation)
 - [ ] ...